codedthrillers/volume1/0103theAlternative.md

     isHandeled = true;
 }
 else if (!isHandeled && someVariable == someValue) {
-    // do specific work
-    isHandeled = true;
+    // do specific work in case someVarialbe has the exact someValue value isHandeled = true;
 }
 else if (!isHandeled && someVariable != someValue) {
-    // do work in your own pace
-    isHandeled = true;
+    // do work in your own pace, but only after you made sure you are doing it right isHandeled = true;
 }
 else if (!isHandeled) {